Wirecloud/NGSI-dashboard-creator-widget/README.md

 # NGSI dashboard creator widget widget

-The NGSI dashboard creator widget widget is a WireCloud widget that provides ...
+The NGSI dashboard creator widget widget is a WireCloud widget that creates a data visualization dashboard for NGSI-data in the form of a wizard.

+This widget starts with a CKAN metadata structure, such as the one outputted by the [CKAN-metadata-operator](https://github.com/Wirecloud/ckan-metadata-operator).

 Build
 -----